-There’s no doubt that Connecticut offers some of the most scenic country roads, thriving metropolitan areas, and historic markers in the nation.
+There’s no doubt that Connecticut offers some of the most scenic country roads, thriving metropolitan areas and historic markers in the nation.
 However, along with the state’s vibrant attractions comes an aging infrastructure, traffic and inexperienced tourists on the roads.
 Also, several organizations have ranked Connecticut as having several of the most dangerous roads in the U.S. These all contribute to the state’s high rate of traffic and pedestrian accidents.

-In fact, several organizations have reportedly ranked Connecticut’s roads – both in and out of the city – as being some of the worst in the nation.
-Sadly, the Connecticut Crash Data Repository run by the University of Connecticut reported that 311 people lost their lives on Connecticut highways in 2016.
+The Connecticut Crash Data Repository run by the University of Connecticut reported that 311 people lost their lives on Connecticut highways in 2016.
 This is the highest number in years.

 At The Flood Law Firm, we know firsthand that most roadway accidents could have been prevented.
 If you’ve been in an accident that is no fault of your own, please contact our office at (877) 987-9529 to speak to one of our experienced accident attorneys.

-All calls are no-cost, no-obligation, and completely confidential.
+All calls are free, without obligation and completely confidential.
 We are here to help.